-What to Look for in a Drug Addiction Program
+What to Look for in an Addiction Treatment Program

-Locating a supportive program with services carefully matched to your needs will be a key step to embark upon recovery.
-While the decision of drug abuse treatment type is best left to an addiction treatment professional, there are a number of factors to be considered in ultimately selecting a drug abuse treatment program.
+Locating a supportive program with services carefully matched to your needs will be a key step towards embarking upon recovery from drug and alcohol misuse.
+While the decision of drug abuse treatment type is best left to an addiction treatment professional, there are a number of factors to consider when it comes to ultimately selecting a drug treatment program.